State and Federal Programs

 Kathleen Scott, Administrative Assistant, State and Federal Programs - email

-... a part of the Learning Division/Curriculum and Instruction Department
+... a part of the Curriculum, Instruction, and Assessment Team

 Title I, Part A of the Elementary and Secondary Education